 The Project Grant Program provides financial support to Multnomah, Washington and Clackamas County not-for-profit organizations and individual artists for Project Based Arts Programming.
-Grants are awarded up to $6,000 and are available in three categories: Artistic Focus, Community Participation and Arts-In-Schools.
+Grants are awarded up to $7,000 and are available in three categories: Artistic Focus and Community Participation & Access.